 3 – To be prepared for a ‘deep dive’ line of enquiry

-4 – Plan necessary actions that will enable you self-evaluate with accuracy and approach inspection with confidence
+4 – Plan necessary actions that will enable you to self-evaluate with accuracy and approach inspection with confidence

-With a renewed focus on the quality of your school curriculum this one day course will look at how judgements will be informed through the evidence available in your school.
+With a renewed focus on the quality of your school curriculum this one-day course will look at how judgements will be informed through the evidence available in your school.

 Guiding you through questions and lines of enquiry this workshop will help you feel prepared and ready to articulate your approach with clarity and confidence.

-Are you deep-diving into sixth form subjects?
+Are you deep-diving into 6th form subjects?